jmanthony3/Archimedes/docs/research/materials-science.md

 - [[hybridization]]: the mixing or combining of two or more atomic orbitals resulting in overlap with other orbitals.

 ## Chapter 3 - The Structure of Crystalline Solids

 ### Introduction
 - This chapter focuses on the arrangement of atoms in a solid state.
-- Crystal structures in terms of unit cell and terminology for crystallographic points, directions, and planes.
+- Crystal structures in terms of #unit-cell and terminology for crystallographic points, directions, and planes.
 - Difference between single, poly-, and non-crystalline materials.

 ### Crystal Structures
 #### Fundamental Concepts